How to Prevent Bed Bugs at Your Airbnb or Vacation Rental

 - Routine inspections by a licensed pest management professional

 1. Train your housekeeping staff to spot bed bugs

 Because vacation rentals are not cleaned as often as hotels (once a week or so, as opposed to daily), bed bugs can go unnoticed until they make a meal of your guests.
 Definitely not an ideal scenario for discovering an infestation!

-Guests are increasingly savvy about checking mattresses and luggage for bed bugs, which is helpful.
+Guests are increasingly savvy about checking mattresses and linens in an Airbnb for bed bugs, which is helpful.
 Ideally, though, your guests should not be your first line of defense.
 That job instead falls to you and your cleaners.

 As of the last five years, hotel cleaning staff receive routine training on bed bug prevention, and vacation rentals should follow suit.
 If you have housekeeping staff to handle your turnovers, give them a primer on how to spot bed bugs.

 Here are the signs to help you and your cleaners identify bed bugs throughout their life cycle: